AlvaroMartinezQ/my-shell/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 C program to run a modified Linux shell.
-This project was developed for the subject of operative systems for the degree of Computer Science Engineering of the Rey Juan Carlos University.
+This project was developed for the subject of operative systems for the degree of Computer Science Engineering of the Rey Juan Carlos University, 2019 - 2020 course.

 ### Built With